 - More modern: Reflects 10 years and 10 months of technical progress since the 1D Mark III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the GH5s is the clear winner of the contest (20 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GH5s is the clear winner of the contest (21 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1D Mark III and the GH5s in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.